 The laser procedure for removing condylomas is also effective in harder to reach places such as the urethra in women and men and the vagina.

 You can learn more about this topic in the article “What do we need to know about genital warts (condylomata)?”, prepared by the American Academy of Dermatology (AAD).

 Specially trained and certified doctors guarantee the success of the procedure and its safety for the patient.

 Esteline Dermatology Clinic works with high quality equipment from the leading manufacturer of lasers in the field of dermatology and aesthetics Fotona®.

 The procedure is quick and painless, in case of larger warts local anaesthesia with lidocaine can be applied.
 Slight tingling may be felt in places during therapy.
 At the end of the therapy, a soothing spray or cream is applied.

-What are the contraindications?
+What are the contraindications and side effects?

-There are no strict contraindications.
+There are no absolute contraindications.

-What is the recommended post-procedure care?
+What is the recommended care after the procedure?